KatameRonin/KatameRonin.github.io/_news/announcement_4.md

 related_posts: false
 ---

-:brain: Delighted to be a **Graduate Teaching Assistant for CS 5805: Machine Learning** this semester!
+:man_teacher: Delighted to be a **Graduate Teaching Assistant for CS 5805: Machine Learning** this semester!
 Excited to assist students in mastering advanced ML techniques. 🚀📚